Azure-Samples/azure-search-power-skills/Vision/ImageSegmentation/README.md

 Within the Knowledge Mining ecosystem it helps greatly to discover assets in a more granular way, for example a technical document full of subimages that include OCRed text.
 Decomposing the page into several subimages help to render a more friendly UI and even further process those images (ie to classify a subimage into a fossile, a rock, etc)

-- image_segment_skill is an Azure Cognitive Search skill to break down one big image into its internal subimages, all within a Azure Cognitive Search skillset.
+- image_segment_skill is an Azure AI Search skill to break down one big image into its internal subimages, all within a Azure AI Search skillset.

 Languages:
 - ![python](https://img.shields.io/badge/language-python-orange)

 Products:
-- Azure Cognitive Search
+- Azure AI Search
 - Azure Functions
 ---

 # Settings
 This function requires two appsettings to save the extracted images on an Azure Blob Storage. -RECOMMENDED-

-If you want to save a base64 encoded image version in the Azure Cognitive Search index the settings are not required.
+If you want to save a base64 encoded image version in the Azure AI Search index the settings are not required.

 ```json
     "blob_storage_connection_string": "DefaultEndpointsProtocol=https;AccountName=YOUR_BLOB_ACCOUNT_NAME;AccountKey=YOUR_BLOB_ACCOUNT_KEY;EndpointSuffix=core.windows.net",